Secondary Glazing: Increase Effeciency and Sound Proofing of Your House

 Below we listed some of the most popular manufacturers and fitters for secondary glazing in the UK.

-Duration.
-Duration secondary glazing is one of the biggest secondary glazing suppliers in the UK.
+Secondary Glazing by Duration Windows is one of the biggest secondary glazing suppliers in the UK.
 They offer a range of different styles and also provide guidance and information for fitters.

 Company bodies ensure that the installation of your double glazed units runs smoothly by protecting your rights.
 In the UK, the most popular government approved schemes are Certass, DGCOS and FENSA.